 On a technical level, fish oil supplements are mostly made of — you guessed it — oil pressed from fish.
-Commercial fish processing takes the non-meat parts of fish and presses them to extract the oil, then purifies and packages them into supplements.
+Commercial fish processing takes the non-meat parts of fish and presses them to extract the oil, then purifies and packages it into supplements.
 Fatty fish are the best kind to turn into fish oil because they naturally produce more oil, and their oil includes more fatty acids.
 Some fatty fish include:

 Some non-fish sea creatures, like mussels, are also rich in fatty acids.
 New Zealand green-lipped mussels are a common alternative to replace fish oil in some omega-3 supplements.

+Fish (and their oil) are some of the best sources of omega-3s.
+Fatty fish like salmon eat algae, which provide them with omega-3 fatty acids.
+We then reap those benefits when we eat the fish.
 You can also get omega-3s from vegetarian sources.
 This is most bioavailable in foods like flaxseeds, chia seeds, and walnuts, but you’ll need to eat considerably more to get even a fraction of the overall omega-3 levels that fish provide.
-Plus, walnuts contain more than four times more omega-6 than omega-3 fatty acids.
+(Plus, walnuts contain more than four times more omega-6 than omega-3 fatty acids.)

 Omega-3s aren’t just one chemical, either.
 They are a category of fatty acids that all have different sources and uses in the body.
 We’ve rounded up information about the four most common types here.